phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Transaction.rst

 Class **Phalcon\\Mvc\\Model\\Transaction**
 ==========================================

-Phalcon\\Mvc\\Model\\Transaction   Transactions are protective blocks where SQL statements are only permanent if they can  all succeed as one atomic action.
+Transactions are protective blocks where SQL statements are only permanent if they can all succeed as one atomic action.
 Phalcon\\Transaction is intended to be used with Phalcon_Model_Base.
 Phalcon Transactions should be created using Phalcon\\Transaction\\Manager.

 .. code-block:: php

     <?php

     try {

       $transaction = Phalcon\Mvc\Model\Transaction\Manager::get();